thindil/steamsky/bin/doc/MODDING.md

   on move map left button.
 Optional.
 * Key `MoveMapRightIcon`: Hexadecimal number on UTF-8 character used to show on move map right button.
 Optional.
-* Key `NoFuelIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of fuel.
+* Key `NoFuelIcon`: Path to the SVG image which will be used to show warning about lack of fuel.
 Optional.
 * Key `NoFoodIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of food.
 Optional.